mazdakb/django-naqsh/README.rst

 ---------------

-Everyone interacting in the Cookiecutter project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the `PyPA Code of Conduct`_.
+Everyone interacting in the Cookiecutter project's codebases, issue trackers, chat rooms and mailing lists are expected to follow the `PyPA Code of Conduct`_.

 .. _`PyPA Code of Conduct`: https://www.pypa.io/en/latest/code-of-conduct/